 Our History

-Survive started in York in 1990 as a survivor-led support group for women who had experienced child sexual abuse.
-They found comfort and solace in talking to others who had the shared experience of child sexual abuse.
+Survive begun in York in 1990 as a survivor-led support group for women who had experienced child sexual abuse.
+They found comfort in talking to others who had the shared experience of child sexual abuse.
 A helpline and library of self-help books followed.

-Three decades later and Survive now supports men and women across North Yorkshire who have experienced sexual violence including rape, sexual assault, child sexual abuse as well as grooming, sexual exploitation and the coercive sexual control often present in abusive relationships.
-We continue to host a library of self-help books and plan to re-launch our helpline shortly.
+Three decades later, Survive now supports any adults across North Yorkshire who have experienced sexual violence including rape, sexual assault, child sexual abuse, as well as grooming, sexual exploitation and the coercive sexual control often present in abusive relationships.
+We continue to host a library of self-help books and operate a Helpline every Monday to Thursday, 10am – 12noon.

 Last year, Survive helped over 500 survivors rebuild their lives, their relationships and reach their potential.